 Cornell’s indebtedness to his brother was fateful and self-imposed:

-In the sixties, Cornell documented the concerned politician, he was (not in a negative way) passive.
-For Cornell, the sixtes were not formative.
+The Kennedys were the foci of American progressive attitudes, and so, in the sixties, Cornell documented the concerned politician.
+Cornell was (not in a negative way) passive and the sixties were not formative.
 It was in the fifties that he actively worked to define the persona, the ideal: ‘The Concerned Photographer’.

 Cornell’s work in Latin America: